WoodWing/elvis-image-recognition/README.md

 Detailed information on setting up and using webhooks can be found on [Help Center](https://helpcenter.woodwing.com/hc/en-us/articles/115001884346).

-## Configure Elvis metadata fields

-Depending on your configuration and used services, you may need to add custom metadata fields to your Elvis installation.
-These custom metadata fields need to be configured in the `<Elvis Config>/custom-assetinfo.xml` file.
-Sample configuration files are provided in the `elvis-config` folder.

 ## Install the image recognition server

 - Clone or download this package.